FAQ

 No you don’t need to use a cage, but drones and excited students require a reasonable amount of space!
 We work by the rule of thumb that we need 5m2 per student.
 We run our programs in an area the size of a standard basketball court.

 If you do decide to fly outside then there are regulations that you must adhere to that are different to flying indoors.
-These are also explained in a particular section of Can I Fly My Drone Indoors?
+These are also explained in a particular section of Can I fly my drone indoors?

 Drones in schools...